Life is better when you have choices. But for orthodontics patients, choices weren’t always available.

 Let’s be clear: Invisalign and Byte are both good options.
 However, what works for one person may not be what’s best for you.
 Here are some general guidelines for who should choose Invisalign and who should opt for Byte:

-Choose Byte If: You’re in a rush but still want quality treatment.
-Typically, Byte’s treatment time takes as little as three months.
-Byte is also an excellent choice if you need a balance of quality and good value.
+You’re eager to upgrade your smile, but you still want quality treatment.
+Thanks to the HyperByte device, Byte’s treatments can take as little as 4 months.
+Byte is an excellent balance of quality and good value.

-Choose Invisalign If: You need more extensive adjustments, bite corrections, or you just want the security of having a professional handle your treatment in-person.
+You need more extensive adjustments, bite corrections, or you just want the security of having a professional handle your treatment in-person.